jzarzycki/dynamic_input/README.md

 # Module
-Module was written in C and allows for getting user input without the need to constantly confirm every input with enter key
+This module was written in C, it allows for getting user input without the need to constantly confirm every input with enter key

 # Install